How to find the Matariki star cluster: Best times and locations

 The best time to see Matariki

-According to NIWA meteorologists, people living in the North Island are likely to get the best views of the Matariki star cluster, particularly on Friday morning.
+According to NIWA meteorologists, people living in the upper North Island are likely to get the best views of the Matariki star cluster this week.

 Cloud cover allowing, Matariki comes into view as a small pulsating collection of stars just above the northeastern horizon.
 This happens shortly before sunrise.